solarluiso/solarluiso/README.md

 ### About

+I'm Luiso, <br/>
-I'm Luiso, a Web Developer passionate about transforming ideas into practical solutions.
-I thrive in collaborative environments, creating interactive and user-friendly applications with sophisticated web strategies.
+Web Developer passionate about transforming ideas into practical solutions. <br/>
+I thrive in collaborative environments, creating interactive and user-friendly applications with sophisticated web strategies. <br/>
 Eager to connect with others and continuously advance my skills.

-#intuitive
+#intuitive <br/>
-#proactive
+#proactive <br/>
 #resourceful

 ---